2011 Kansas State Wildcats football team

 The 2011 Kansas State Wildcats football team represented Kansas State University in the 2011 NCAA Division I FBS football season.
 The Wildcats played their home games at Bill Snyder Family Football Stadium, in Manhattan, Kansas as they have done since 1968.
 It was the 116th season in school history.
-The Wildcats were led by head coach Bill Snyder in his 20th overall and third straight season since taking over his second tenure in 2009.
+The Wildcats were led by head coach Bill Snyder in his 20th overall and third straight season since returning for his second tenure in 2009.
 They are a member of the Big 12 Conference.
 After winning all three non-conference games (Eastern Kentucky, Kent State, Miami), the conference schedule began with a close victory at home over the Baylor Bears, and ended with a victory over the rival Iowa State Cyclones in the Farmageddon showdown.
 Kansas State made to a 7–0 start for first time since 1999.
 In the week 10 action, Kansas State earned a quadruple-overtime win over the Texas A&M Aggies.
 It was the first overtime game in school history since the 1998 Big 12 Championship Game, a game that also saw the Wildcats and Aggies play, which they lost 36–33 in double-overtime.

 The 2011 Wildcats season finished with 10–3 overall, 7–2 Big 12 play, finished in second place, behind Oklahoma State.
 They were invited to the Cotton Bowl Classic for their third appearance, where they were defeated by Arkansas, Kansas State's first Cotton Bowl Classic loss since 1996 against BYU in the 1997 Cotton Bowl Classic.